05 Jul SGS win AoC National Seven’s Cup

 With three games out of four down, this set up the competition decider versus Exeter College.
 Exeter had also gone unbeaten in their three previous games and were showing signs of real intent to play.

 SGS started well with back to back tries from Charlotte Wright-Haley.
-The SGS attack was functioning well and a lot of this was due to the graft in contact from Milly O’Donnell, Amy Coggins and Kalee Hopkins.
+The SGS attack was functioning well and a lot of this was due to the graft in from Milly O’Donnell, Amy Coggins and Kalee Hopkins.
 Slick hands and good decision making meant that skipper Jess Dadds, Lucie Skuse and Katie Harvey all cruised under the sticks for further tries.
 Exeter always responded well and scored three deserved tries,

 At the end, however SGS came out 42-17 winners with their performance of the day which saw them crowned AoC National 7s champions.